TnTech-ECE/CapstoneStarterRepo/Reports/Experimental Analysis Specifications.md

   - Provide detailed, step-by-step instructions outlining how the experiment will be conducted.
   - Include specifics such as required equipment, environmental conditions, and preparation steps.
   - Procedures should be detailed enough to ensure repeatability and clarity.
+  - **Explicitly reference which items from your project inventory will be used in each step.**

 - **Data Collection**: